-A ramp system makes access a reality for all who visit Fort Sumter by ferry from the Fort Sumter Visitor Education Center in downtown Charleston.
+A ramp system makes access a reality for all who visit Fort Sumter by tour boat from the Fort Sumter Visitor Education Center in downtown Charleston.
 Even motorized wheelchairs are no longer a barrier.

-While this system offers full accessibility like never before possible, there may be times when routine maintenance, unexpected repairs or adverse conditions render the system unavailable.
-To ensure that your visit will be fully accessible, we recommend that you contact the concessioner on the day of your visit.
+While this system offers accessibility like never before possible, there may be times when routine maintenance, unexpected repairs or adverse conditions render the system unavailable.
+To ensure that your visit will be fully accessible, we recommend that you contact the concessioner, Fort Sumter Tours, on the day of your visit at (843) 722-2628.

-The ferry departing from Patriots Point is not fully accessible.
+The ferry departing from Patriots Point may not be fully accessible.
 However, recent improvements in the dock system have greatly increased their ability to accommodate disabled visitors.
 If you are planning on taking the Patriots Point ferry, please contact the concessionerFort Sumter Tours, on the day of your visit at (843) 722-2628 with questions regarding accessibility.

 Inside Fort Sumter